Spain–Venezuela relations

-Spanish–Venezuelan relations are the bilateral relations between the Kingdom of Spain and the Bolivarian Republic of Venezuela.
-Both nations are members of the Association of Spanish Language Academies and the Organization of Ibero-American States.
+The Kingdom of Spain and the Bolivarian Republic of Venezuela maintain bilateral relations.
+They also interact through multinational venues, as both nations are members of the Association of Spanish Language Academies and the Organization of Ibero-American States.

 History

 Colonial times

 A Spanish expedition led by Alonso de Ojeda, while sailing along the length of the northern coast of South America in 1499, gave the name Venezuela ("little Venice" in Spanish) to the Gulf of Venezuela, because of its imagined similarity to the famed Italian city.

 Spain's colonization of mainland Venezuela started in 1522.
 Spain established its first permanent South American settlement in the present-day city of Cumaná.
 When Spanish colonists began to arrive, indigenous people lived mainly in groups as agriculturists and hunters: along the coast, in the Andean mountain range, and along the Orinoco River.
 In 1527, Santa Ana de Coro was founded by Juan de Ampíes, the first governor of the Spanish Empire's Venezuela Province.
 Coro would be the Province's capital until 1546 followed by El Tocuyo (1546–1577), until the capital was moved to Caracas in 1577 by Juan de Pimentel.

 Klein-Venedig (Little Venice) was the most significant part of the German colonization of the Americas, from 1528 to 1546, in which the Augsburg-based Welser banking family obtained colonial rights in Venezuela Province in return for debts owed by Charles I of Spain.
 The primary motivation was the search for the legendary golden city of El Dorado.
 The venture was initially led by Ambrosius Ehinger, who founded Maracaibo in 1529.
 After the deaths of first Ehinger (1533) and then his successor Nikolaus Federmann, Georg von Speyer (1540), Philipp von Hutten continued exploration in the interior, and in his absence from the capital of the province the crown of Spain claimed the right to appoint the governor.
 On Hutten's return to the capital, Santa Ana de Coro, in 1546, the Spanish governor Juan de Carvajal had Hutten and Bartholomeus VI Welser executed, and Charles subsequently revoked Welser's charter.